hybp/HB_Study/content/Blockchain and Discrete Math/ZKP of the Graph Coloring Problem.md

 ### Scaling : The Generality of the Graph Coloring Problem

 Many logical problems with constraints, like sudoku, can be transformed into the map coloring problem.
+In mathematical term, this is called "reduction".
 ![[Screenshot 2025-04-01 at 3.08.05 PM.png]]

 *\*In fact, any NP problems can be reduced to the map coloring problem (map coloring is NP-complete)